MaartenGr/Concept/docs/index.md

 ```

 ## Quick Start
-We start by extracting concepts from the well-known 20 newsgroups dataset which is comprised of english documents:

 First, we need to download and extract 25.000 images from Unsplash used in the sentence-transformers
 example: